Connecting North West business to relevant training, insight, conversation and each other

 Perhaps unsurprisingly, the employer is under a duty to mitigate any loss for the cost of the training.
 Some practical steps to mitigate the loss could be: If the employee leaves before starting the course or part way through, seeing whether you can cancel the training and reclaim any of the fees; or if the employee leaves part way through a course, seeing whether their new employer would cover the costs.

 When can’t you make deductions?

 There are some circumstances in which deductions cannot be taken from an employee for training costs.
-Where an employee is made redundant, unless voluntary, they would not be required to repay their training costs.
-Likewise, if an employee is dismissed for any reason other than gross misconduct then they would not be required to repay the training costs.
-Finally, if the employee resigns in response to a fundamental breach by you, then they would not be required to repay the training costs.
-This being said, you could require the employee to repay the training costs where you dismiss them for any reason (other than redundancy).
+For example, if the employee resigns in response to a fundamental breach by you, then they would not be required to repay the training costs.
+You could require the employee to repay the training costs where you dismiss them for any reason.
 However, there is no case law on this matter and as such is unclear how fair or valid a tribunal would find this, if challenged.

 If you require any assistance with training costs, then please don’t hesitate to contact a member of the team.